The Hills ARE an Outdoor Playground

 Being outdoors should be an adventure

 We need to make venturing in to the outdoors a fun activity which is accessible for all.
-My friend Debbie North recently climbed Blencathra in a wheel chair, it was fun, fun for her, fun for her husband and fun for me.
+My friend Debbie North climbed Blencathra in an all terrain wheel chair, it was fun, fun for her, fun for her husband and fun for me.
 We still laugh about our tricky descent to Mungrisedale Common, it was an adventure and we need adventures.
 Yes it pushed us a little beyond our comfort zone but so what.

 Walking is fun, healthy and should be easily accessible.
 It is not a dangerous activity.
-We are presently going down a route that makes it the exact opposite.
+We are presently heading down a path that makes it the exact opposite.
 Sadly it is in the dna of the world today to overlay safety at the expense of fun.

 Enjoy your walking